Episode 88

 Didn't really see much activity deer-wise, but for every time you go out there and you don't see deer, you see all sorts of other wildlife.

-And I'm just kind of sitting down there enjoying it as the sun was going down and
+And I'm just kind of sitting down there enjoying it as the sun is going down and bright as the sun had crested over the trees.
+So you didn't have much light left.

-10-15 minutes go by, and the life of the woods just kind of comes back.
+10, 15 minutes go by and the life of the woods just kind of comes back.
+The birds come back around, squirrels are running around, rabbits are making too much noise.

-The birds come back around, squirrels are running around, rabbits are making too much noise, and everyone has kind of forgotten that you have sat this stand and nothing's out of place, nothing's unusual.
+Everyone has kind of forgotten that you have sat this stand and nothing's out of place, nothing's unusual.

-I'm sitting there,
+I'm sitting there

-and all of a sudden, the woods just kind of uniformly go dead silent.
+and all of a sudden the woods just kind of uniformly go dead silent

-The entire woods just went quiet,
+the entire woods just went quiet

-Deafeningly loud noise to just nothing.
+deafeningly loud noise to just nothing

-That's like a really, really strange, creepy thing to happen.
+That's like a really really strange creepy thing to happen

 And I just got really, really spooked.

-I mean, I had no idea what was going on, like why.
+I really hadn't experienced something quiet like that before.
+I mean, I had no idea what was going on, like why everything got quiet.

 Obviously, they got quiet when I walked in,